pentesterkaran/aunty/README.md

 ### Features

-- **Network Scanning**: Discover devices on your local network by their IP and MAC addresses.
+- **Network Scanning**: Discover devices on your local network by using Address Resolution Protocol.

 ### Requirements

-Before you run the script, make sure you have the following Python packages installed:
+Before you run the script, Install Required Python packages :

 ```sh
 pip3 install -r requirements.txt